InclineDigital/www.incline.digital/index.md

 # [◢ Incline](/)

-Incline is a small, exclusive digital agency established in 2004.
+Incline is a small, capable digital agency established in 2004.

-We partner with clients to keep a laser-focus on their goals, growth, and profits.
+We partner with clients and keep a laser-focus on their goals, vision, and bottom line.

 Our [core expertise is in JavaScript & Node.js](javascript/) for desktop and mobile web apps, and we offer [a variety of business and technology services](#capabilities).